d2718/protohax-blog/posts/protohax_03.md

 It goes on.
 This is just the first of several similar compiler admonitions.

 We knew those `Rc`s we wrapped around our `Message`s in order to save a lot of `String` cloning were `!Send`.
-(We knew all that, right?[^unsend]) But I guess we also assumed that the `current_thread` runtime would just automatically allow us to run un`Send`able futures.
+(We all knew that, right?[^unsend]) But I guess we also assumed that the `current_thread` runtime would just automatically allow us to run un`Send`able futures.
 Obviously this is not the case.

 [^unsend]: In case you _aren't_ familiar with this particular jargonic morsel, `!Send` means that the type in question doesn't implement the [`std::marker::Send`](https://doc.rust-lang.org/std/marker/trait.Send.html) trait, which is necessary for it to be "sent across" a thread boundary (that is, moved to or accessed from a thread in which it wasn't originally instantiated).
 You'll notice right in the documentation of the trait it offers `Rc` as a type that specifically _isn't_ `Send` (and why).

 There are a couple of things we could do here.
 An obvious one is to just use [`std::sync::Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) instead of `Rc`.
-This would probably work, but it just seems like something we shouldn't have to do; nowhere is our program going to try to change the same reference count simultaneously from multiple threads.^[arc_perf]
+This would probably work, but it just seems like something we shouldn't have to do; nowhere is our program going to try to change the same reference count simultaneously from multiple threads.[^arc_perf]

 [^arc_perf]: There is also evidently a _slight_ performance penalty to using `Arc` where `Rc` would suffice, but worrying about this particular detail is laughable here.